Beata Kasale: Life

 Kasale, popularly known as Aus-B in media circles, was the Strategic Advisor for the WAN-IFRA Women in News (WIN) in its formative years, the Acting Chairperson of the Botswana Media Consultative Council and a member of the Media Advisory Council.
 She was also a Commonwealth Elections Observer.

-At the helm of The Voice Newspaper, Kasale was a proponent of gender mainstreaming and equity in Botswana’s newsrooms.
-In 2014, at the World Editors Forum, she posted; “Women must make themselves visible.

 She also worked for several organisations as chief strategist, including International Media Women’s Foundation (IMWF), African Comprehensive HIV/AIDS Partnership (ACHAP), Commonwealth Secretariat, Commonwealth Press Union, Gender Links, Panos, Open Society Initiative (OSI), OSISA and AMARC.

 As a Human Rights defender, Kasale entreated the Government of Botswana to assimilate the marginalised Basarwa (San people) into the larger Botswana society in order that they fully benefit from their country’s resources.
 Thus in 2010, the 4th President of the Republic of Botswana, Seretse Khama Ian Khama, bestowed upon Kasale the Presidential Certificate of Honour in recognition of her contribution to the development of Botswana through media and human rights advocacy.

 In 2001, she published a Children’s book, The Treasure in the Garden with Heinemann, UK.

+Death

-Kasale died in the early hours of 18 June 2018 after suffering for a long time from sugar diabetes at Bokamoso hospital at the age of 57.
+Kasale died in the early hours of 18 June 2018 after suffering for a long time with sugar diabetes at Bokamoso Private Hospital at the age of 57.